xiaoylu/leetcode_category/Bit/Readme.md

     return x1
 ```

-If there are two numbers, we can divide the input array into two groups.
+IF there are two numbers, we can divide the input array into two groups.
 If we know `x1^x2 > 0`, we know they must be different at one bit (ex. the rightmost set bit of `x1^x2`).
 Then we go ahead to XOR each group.

 ***LC 260.
 Single Number III***